How Much Do Garden Windows Cost in 2025?

 Andersen

-Prices for Andersen garden windows—known as box casement windows—start at about $700.
+Prices for Andersen garden windows—known as box casement windows—start at $700.
 They have vinyl exterior and wood interior frames.
-Andersen windows have a limited warranty.
-Glass portions fall under a 20-year warranty and non-glass parts fall under a 10-year warranty.
+Andersen windows come with a limited warranty.
+The glass portions are covered under a 20-year warranty, while the non-glass parts are covered under a 10-year warranty.

 Harvey